BayAreaMetro/baus_docs2/docs/pba40/scenarios_def_pba40.md

 * keeps existing 2010 jurisdictional development caps except drops SF office cap
 * second units allowed in Big 3 cities
 * residential parking minimums decreased in Big 3 cities and neighboring high transit cities
-* SB743 as in NP
+* SB743 as in scen0
-* OBAG: In 2010 one account is set up for the entire region.
-Each year $200m is added to the account.
-In a given year, whatever is in the account is available to subsidize housing construction within any PDA in the region.
+* OBAG as in scen1
 * tax policy: land value tax in Big 3
 * vmt_fee_res assesses fees on residential construction in zones with households with high average commute lengths.
 Zones are classified according to the variable res_cat in [vmt_fee_zonecats.csv](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim/blob/master/data/vmt_fee_zonecats.csv).
-Fee and subsidies by zone category are in VMT Fees by Zone Category Table below.
 * builds projects where scen3=1 in [Development Projects](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim/blob/master/data/development_projects.csv).
 These are 1) projects built between 2010 and 2015, and 2) large institutional projects started by 2015, and 3) very large mixed-use projects that have been designed and assessed for feasibility using spreadsheet pro formas
 * scenario 3 network/policies